top of page

 • I heard that every house has mold.
 Is that true?

 To a large extent, yes.
 Almost every home has experienced some kind of spill or small leak.
 Because mold growth can begin on wet surfaces in as little 12 hours, there is bound to be at least a little mold somewhere.
 The question is whether any moisture events have occurred that caused enough mold growth to affect your health.
-If you or your physician suspect that your health issues are being caused by mold exposure, then there’s a good chance the answer is yes.

 • I heard it’s impossible to get rid of mold.
 Is that true?

 We don’t think so.
 First of all, all mold growth is caused by an underlying moisture issue.
 This has to be corrected to stop the mold growth and prevent it from reoccurring.
 After that, existing mold can be addressed (usually by a mold remediator) by removing some materials and cleaning others.
-It’s not possible to get rid of every single mold spore or fragment, however, “normal fungal ecology” can be achieved in almost every case.
+It’s not possible to get rid of every single mold spore or fragment, however, “normal fungal ecology” can be achieved in most cases.
 The issue is that sometimes it makes more financial sense to move than it does to undergo an extremely costly mold cleanup project.
 Every case is different.

 • We already had a mold inspection.
 Can you find mold where they couldn’t?